minin43/TTT-Custom-Roles/CONVARS.md

-ttt_drunk_can_be_shadow                        1       // Whether the drunk can become a shadow ttt_drunk_can_be_arsonist                      1       // Whether the drunk can become a arsonist ttt_drunk_can_be_hivemind                      1       // Whether the drunk can become the hive mind
+ttt_drunk_can_be_shadow                        1       // Whether the drunk can become a shadow ttt_drunk_can_be_arsonist                      1       // Whether the drunk can become a arsonist ttt_drunk_can_be_hivemind                      1       // Whether the drunk can become the hive mind ttt_drunk_can_be_plaguemaster                  1       // Whether the drunk can become the plaguemaster

 // Old Man
 ttt_oldman_drain_health_to                     0       // The amount of health to drain the old man down to.
 Set to 0 to disable